Founder told to sweeten offer for Dell as Icahn ups the stakes

 Other market participants evaluating the transaction said Icahn's move could indicate he may never have aimed to broadly distribute the deal in the first place.

-Calls to Carl Icahn, who runs Icahn Enterprises LP, were not immediately returned.
+Calls to Carl Icahn, who runs Icahn Enterprises LP (IEP.O), were not immediately returned.

 The billionaire investor has said Michael Dell's offer substantially undervalues the company.
 Dell's special board committee had recommended Michael Dell's offer to shareholders.